Gwyneth Paltrow whispers final message to ski crash accuser after winning lawsuit

 The Hollywood star, 50, was photographed in brief conversation with 76-year-old Mr Sanderson as she left the courtroom following the verdict on Thursday evening.

-According to Mail Online, she she touched his shoulder I told him: “I wish you well.”
-Mr Sanderson reportedly responded: “Thank you, dear.”
+According to the Associated Press, Mr Sanderson told reporters outside the courtroom that she had touched his shoulder and told him: “I wish you well.”
+Mr Sanderson said he responded: “Thank you, dear.”

+The verdict concludes a years-long legal saga in which Mr Sanderson, a retired optometrist, had accused Paltrow of crashing into her on a Utah ski slope in 2016 and sought $300,000 in damages.

+He said the incident left him with a permanent traumatic brain injury that robbed him of “his enjoyment for life”, and much of the lawsuit dug into deeply personal details of his medical situation and psychology.

 Join our commenting forum